Updated: Review of Tsui Wah Singapore at Clarke Quay

 The Jumbo Group which is behind Jumbo Seafood Restaurant, has announced a joint venture with Kang Wang Holdings, to bring the famous Tsui Wah Restaurant 翠華餐廳 into Singapore.

-The location of Tsui Wah Restaurant Singapore is set to be at Clarke Quay, with its opening date at the later part of 2018.
+The location of Tsui Wah Restaurant Singapore is at Clarke Quay.

 The opening of Tsui Wah follows the track of other famous Hong Kong food establishments such as Tai Cheong Bakery ,Tim Ho Wan, Mak’s Noodle, and Honolulu Cafe which have opened overseas branches in Singapore, though with varying degrees of success.
 (Some simply didn’t meet the standards.)

 Before I fly away from Hong Kong airport, I would usually get a cup of “I love Tsui Wah” milk tea, or pre-packed bottles so that the taste of Hong Kong will still linger after I reach home.

 The queue gets enormously long, as TW is popular among the PRCS (and Taiwanese and Singaporeans).

 Tsui Wah Restaurant 翠華餐廳 had its beginnings as a ‘bing sut’, a predecessor of tea cafes way back in 1967 at Mong Kok.

 Already a listed company, they are one of the priciest Hong Kong cafes (aka cha chaan teng) around.
 It has over 60 outlets in Hong Kong, Macau and China.

 Its branch at Central Wellington Road has become a default meeting/gathering place for many of my friends, especially if we need late night suppers in this city that doesn’t really sleep.